 Giving circles can validate groups who often feel excluded from participating in philanthropic endeavors.
 About 60 percent of giving circles in the United States are identity-based, with the most common affinity being women’s groups.
 Because of these shifting demographics of funders, more diverse nonprofits are receiving much-needed support.
 Many giving circles focus on funding nonprofits in their local communities.
 Often, these groups do not have high profiles that would attract bigger-budget donors.
 Thus, giving circle members, or “philanthropists”, are spurring community-oriented change through charitable involvement while also building trust-based philanthropy and forging deeper civic ties within communities.

 Be a philanthropist by joining the giving circle movement

 Start or join a giving circle and you can ensure that the dollars you contribute go further.
 Consider getting started by calling together your friends, family, colleagues and neighbors and discussing issues in your community.
 Giving circles are grassroots giving; many circles are founded and meet in informal settings, such as a member’s living room.
 If you need assistance, check out the resources Philanthropy Together has available for starting a giving circle.

 Not sure if you want to start a giving circle?
 No problem!
-You can find a virtual giving circle or one near you.
-Philanthropy Together is currently working with Grapevine to launch the first-ever searchable directory of giving circlesin.
-In the meantime, you can learn more about more than a dozen giving circle networks representing diverse affinity groups.
+You can find a giving circle near you by checking out the first-ever searchable directory of giving circles by Philanthropy Together and Grapevine.

 Giving circles demonstrate how philanthropy can be accessible to everyone.
 Find your place as a philanthropic contributor to your community today.